Rio Ferdinand Recalls Story Of How John O'Shea Met Cristiano Ronaldo

 His exploits over the course of the last decade have gone down in history with the Portuguese goal-machine securing domestic titles in England, Spain and Italy while he’s also added five Champions Leagues and five Ballon d’Or awards to his repertoire.

-Ronaldo’s rise to greatness began at Manchester United where a scrawny teenager from Portugal transformed himself into the world’s best player before signing for Real Madrid.
+Ronaldo’s rise to greatness began at Manchester United when a scrawny teenager from Portugal transformed himself into the world’s best player before signing for Real Madrid.

 During his time in Manchester, Ronaldo played alongside some greats of the game including Wayne Rooney, Roy Keane and Rio Ferdinand, with the latter captaining the side to the 2008 Champions League title, the first of Ronaldo’s five.